• Skip to primary navigation

 • Make a chocolate glaze or a chocolate ganache and pour it over the dessert for a decadent finish.

-You can also slice it and serve it with a scoop of your favorite ice cream.
+You can also slice it and serve it alongside a scoop of your favorite ice cream.

-Regardless of how you choose to serve it, this homemade Zebra cake is sure to be a showstopper!
+No matter how you decide to serve it up, this homemade Zebra cake is going to be the star of the show!

 FAQ

-Yes, you can make it a day ahead and store it in an airtight container at room temperature.
+Absolutely!
+You can make this cake a day ahead and store it in an airtight container at room temperature.

-Store this dessert in an airtight container at room temperature for up to 3 days.
+To keep this delightful dessert fresh and soft, store it in an airtight container at room temperature for up to 3 days.

 Can I freeze it?

-If you wish to freeze the Zebra cake, wrap it in a couple of layers of plastic wrap and then in aluminum foil.
-Store it in the freezer for up to 3 months.
-You can freeze the whole Zebra cake or individual slices.
-Then thaw it overnight in the fridge.
+If you want to freeze the Zebra cake, wrap it securely with a few layers of plastic wrap followed by aluminum foil.
+It can be frozen for up to 3 months.
+Whether you choose to freeze the entire sponge or individual slices, make sure to thaw them overnight in the refrigerator before serving.

 Why did my cake crack on top?